Learnosity/wordpress-learnosity/README.md

 - [x] Add support for submit practice - N/a - already worked
 - [x] Add support for changing default from local_practice to submit_practice - and make that default
 - [x] Add support for Activity Template Id
-- [ ] Add validation check and error handling when invalid shortcodes settings - eg no items, or no activityid.
+- [ ] Add validation check and error handling when invalid shortcodes settings - eg no items, or no activityid
 - [ ] Only load primer when there are shortcodes on the page
 - [ ] Support for session id
 - [ ] Test multiple activities on the one page